caneara/varnish/README.md

 ## Requirements

-To use Lumeno UI your project will require the following dependencies:
+To use Lumeno UI, your project will require the following dependencies:

 * Vue.js (v3+)
 * TailwindCSS (v3+)